Back to HomepageCredit: unknown

 More than just awareness, however, good self-regulation involves actively controlling your thinking, monitoring your thinking and intervening when you believe it's not effective.

 How are you supposed to learn these skills?
 The central way is to practice being aware.
-In a study from Andy Ko's lab, they found that simply prompting developers to reflect regularly promoted greater self-regulation skills, which translated into higher productivity.
+In a study from Amy Ko's lab, they found that simply prompting developers to reflect regularly promoted greater self-regulation skills, which translated into higher productivity.

 For today, you're going to work alone.